Small Living Room Ideas

 Light-colored tiles or pale hardwood flooring will make a small living room appear feel more open.

 A floor with wide stripes will make your room appear longer (or wider) than it is.
-If you are trying to sell your home, I don’t recommend painting your wood flooring with stripes unless they’re very subtle, because it’s too “taste specific.”
-Instead, use a large area rug with wide stripes to visually lengthen the room.
+If you are trying to sell your home and use a large area rug with wide stripes to visually lengthen or widen the room.

-Avoid scattering too many small rugs in a tiny living room— this will create a cluttered, postage stamp effect.
+Avoid scattering too many small rugs in a tiny living room— this will just look cluttered.

 TASTE SPECIFIC: Your specific taste may not appeal to a very large number of people.
 When selling your home, your goal is to target as many home buyers possible.